dreambr13/about/README.md

 Erik is good  , but I think together with acer!!! and as you can see the mail, it`s not urgent, pls prepare well and make it perfect!!!

+why not? you can test with your face... the linkedin profile has no face. lol